devbuilt888/french-teacher/README.md

 ```

 Your API key is stored only in your local environment and is never sent to any server other than OpenAI's API endpoints.

-## Deploying to CPanel

-This React application is configured to work seamlessly on CPanel servers.
-Follow these steps to deploy:

-### Building the application

-1. Run the build command: `npm run build`
-2. This will create a `build` directory containing static files ready for deployment

-### Uploading to CPanel

-1. Log in to your CPanel account
-2. Navigate to File Manager
-3. Go to the `public_html` directory or the subdirectory where you want to host the app
-4. Upload all contents of the `build` directory

-### Important Notes

-- The `.htaccess` file is already included in the build and configured for React routing
-- The application uses relative paths (`"homepage": "."`) so it can be deployed in any directory
-- If deploying to a subdirectory, no additional configuration is needed
-- For custom domains or subdomains, the same build will work without modifications

-### Troubleshooting

-If routes aren't working correctly:
-1. Make sure mod_rewrite is enabled on your CPanel server
-2. Verify the `.htaccess` file was uploaded correctly
-3. Check file permissions (`.htaccess` should be readable by the server)

 ## Available Scripts